stancl/tenancy-docs/source/docs/v3/features/user-impersonation.blade.md

 And that's it.
 The user will be redirected to your impersonation route, logged in as the impersonated user, and finally redirected to your redirect URL.

 ### Custom auth guards {#custom-auth-guards}

+> Note: The auth guard used by user impersonation has to be stateful (it has to implement the `Illuminate\Contracts\Auth\StatefulGuard` interface).

 If you're using multiple auth guards, you may want to specify what auth guard the impersonation logic should use.